 RISE strives to abolish mandatory detention of Asylum seekers in and outside Australia, whether it be one day, two days or more.
 We eX-detainees strive for self-determination where eX-detainees and detainees are in charge of the public discourse in which our community is addressed and talked about.

-RISE Founder and eX-detainee, Ramesh Fernandez said “while we commend all the musicians who signed the pledge, we also acknowledge that this is long overdue.
+eX-detainee and RISE director, said “while we commend all the musicians who signed the pledge, we also acknowledge that this is long overdue.
 Such solidarity actions help our eX-detainee community to get closer to our goal to abolish Refugee mandatory detention policies and shut down detention centres permanently.
 We must put pressure on all those organisations and individuals who benefit from the Refugee detention business.
 Our oppressed lives are not your capitalist pay walls”.

 The musicians who have pledged to divest

 - Will not participate in any events that are sponsored by Refugee detention profiteers

 - Will not perform at any events that hire security companies who are part of the Refugee detention supply chain

 - Will not perform at any events or gigs sponsored by the Australian Department of Home Affairs or Department of Immigration

 eX-detainees at RISE are aware of the fact that agreeing to the above pledge, will impact musicians financially – especially, Aboriginal and Torres Strait Islander musicians during this COVID-19 pandemic.
 By divesting from the detention industry during this difficult time, these musicians have shown meaningful solidarity towards the eX-detainee and detainee community in Australia and offshore.
 They have taken a stand to not be complicit in Refugee detention torture by the Australian government.